Community, Students, Parents, and Teachers,

 Our middle school is also aging, and our high school is underutilized.
 Through our master planning process, we aim to consolidate our schools on one integrated preK – 12 campus at our current MS/HS site, drastically increasing safety and efficiency for our stakeholders.

-This consolidation represents a 17% reduction in the square footage maintained by the District, maximizes efficiency and district resources, yet does not reduce the SF/student below state minimum standards.
+To address our aging preschool facilities and as the first step in consolidating our campuses as part of our phased master plan, the PCSD1 Board of Education approved a preschool renovation project in the spring of 2023.
+As early as January 2024, the preschool will be moved to the Administration building on the MS/HS site, and our youngest students will enjoy a modern, safer space.
+This consolidation represents a start on what we anticipate will be an overall 17% reduction in the square footage maintained by the District, maximizing efficiency and district resources, while maintaining SF/student below state minimum standards.
 Consolidating campuses creates one true community focal point, one where all stakeholders can actively participate in our academic, extra-curricular, and after-school programs.

-In order to fund this major undertaking, the District is exploring multiple funding options including grants such as the state BEST Program.
+In order to fund the remainder of the phased master facilities plan, the District will continue to explore multiple funding options including grants such as the state BEST Program.
 In order to leverage the matching dollars of a BEST grant, strong community support is needed in the form of a bond in November of this year.
+Passing a bond in November will enable the District to convert the existing middle school into a modern elementary facility and will allow us to maximize space in the existing high school by moving the middle school students into that space, creating a 6-12 building.

-We are very excited to for the opportunities the master plan will provide for our community, students, parents, and teachers and look forward to working with you to support our school District.
+We are very excited about the opportunities that the phased master plan will provide for our community, students, parents, and teachers and look forward to working with you to support our school District.

 PCSD Superintendent/PCHS Principal